-The proposed development poses a number of unacceptable traffic risks to the neighboring communities, As admitted by the developer's paid consultant, the project will generate about 2,000 additional cars per hour during morning and afternoon rush hours, with at least 6,000 additional vehicles per day overall.
-As bad as these numbers are, the developer-supplied numbers neither take into account the traffic jams already on First Street and North Capitol Street, nor do they consider the traffic that will also be generated from other developments such as the massive Armed Forces Retirement Home development (just a block from McMillan Park), the Monroe Street development, Catholic and Trinity University projects, etc. So within a few years more than 10,000 new vehicle trips per day will go through this neighborhood.
+The proposed development poses a number of unacceptable traffic risks to the neighboring communities.
+As admitted by the developer's paid consultant, the project will generate about 2,000 additional cars per hour during rush hours, with at least 6,000 additional vehicles per day overall.
+As bad as these numbers are, the developer-supplied numbers neither take into account the traffic jams already on First Street and North Capitol Street, nor do they consider the traffic that will also be generated from other developments such as the massive Armed Forces Retirement Home development (just a block from McMillan Park), the Monroe Street development, Catholic and Trinity University projects (causing more than 10,000 new vehicle trips per day through this neighborhood in a few years).
 And because of the lack of any workable street grid in and around McMillan Park, the area is littered with a substantial number of intersections that receive failing grades from DDOT.
-Although gridlock is foreseeable, neither the District nor VMP have investigated the potential impact on fire and emergency response times and accessibility to the largest medical center in the District.
-The plan also foresees to remove substantial amount of street parking spaces in the neighborhood, which will severely impact available parking.
+Neither the District nor VMP have investigated the potential impact on fire and emergency response times and accessibility to the largest medical center in the District.
+The plan also foresees to remove substantial street parking spaces in the neighborhood, which will severely impact available parking.
 In sum, VMP's proposed project will have an unacceptable traffic impact on the neighboring communities for which no feasible mitigation measures are being proposed.